 Behaviour change is hard enough at the best of times, but it’s even more difficult when you’re going against the grain of your family, friends, and even society at large.

 If you’ve grown up in a meat and dairy-eating household where this behaviour was completely normalised and even celebrated, change may not come naturally.
 Food is not only woven into our daily routines via mealtimes, but on a cultural level, it is at the heart of so much we hold sacred.

 Food is central to many of our traditions and social events; it brings people together and nourishes us on a social level as much as it does physically.
 As the old saying goes, food really is the way to our hearts.
-To some, it is arguably the sixth love language.

 It helps to talk with your loved ones, especially those sharing a house or mealtimes with you, so that they can better understand your reasons and be as supportive as possible during your transition to a plant-based diet.

 This is a two-pronged issue because when food preparation takes longer and eating out is harder, it all boils down to one thing… more time spent in the kitchen!

 If you lead a hectic lifestyle, or just don’t want to spend your time cooking at the end of the day, then you may struggle with a diet based around minimally processed foods.
 From proper planning to ensure you get the right nutrients, to the preparation time needed for unprocessed ingredients, I’ll be upfront with you that going vegan (in a way which doesn’t over-rely on plant-based meats and junk food)… takes dedication, willpower and time.

 Arguably, putting this kind of attention and time into our eating habits is one of the highest forms of self-love.
 I have worked hard to change my attitude towards food shopping, get more creative with different ingredients, and utilise batch cooking to minimise the amount I’m preparing food from scratch each week.